When you have worked hard to build a business, having someone try to sabotage it is devastating.

 In other cases, a partner sabotaging a business doesn’t actually intend to harm it.
 But by putting their own interests ahead of the business’s interests, they can nevertheless cause severe damage.

-Can I Sue for Company Sabotage?
+Can I Sue for Company Sabotage in Michigan?

 Suing for sabotage in the workplace is a drastic step, but one you should seriously consider taking if your partner is sabotaging your business.
 Depending on what your partner has done, there may be several different grounds to sue.